Ross Taylor: International debut

 Taylor made his full international debut for New Zealand on 1 March 2006, in a one-day match against the West Indies.
 He became the second male player of Samoan heritage to play for New Zealand after Murphy Su'a.
 He scored only 15 runs in the match.

 Taylor is a clean striker of the ball, particularly any ball through leg side, and a useful off-break bowler.
 Taylor scored his maiden one day century in front of a delighted crowd in Napier, playing against Sri Lanka on 28 December 2006.
 The innings included 12 fours and 6 sixes.
 Unluckily for him, New Zealand were comprehensively beaten in that game, by a blistering knock by Sanath Jayasuriya.
 He also suffered dehydration and required a short hospital trip during the second innings.
 Taylor hit 84 against Australia in their opening game in the 2006–07 Commonwealth Bank Series, but lost the match at the end.
 He also established one of the most potent no.3-no.4 top order partnership with Kane Williamson since the latter made his debut.

 Taylor scored his second century in his ODI career on 18 February 2007 against Australia.
 He scored 117, the 2nd highest score by a New Zealander against Australia at that time.
 He scored his maiden Test century in March 2008 at Hamilton in the first Test of the 2007–08 series against England and went on to be the leading run scorer for the series.

 Taylor scored what was then a Test match career-best of 154* against England at Old Trafford in May 2008, a brilliant innings including 5 sixes and 17 fours.
 His third Test century, an innings of 151 runs off 204 balls, came against India at Napier in March 2009.
 His fourth Test century, in the next Test, was a 107 which delayed India's victory long enough to force a draw.

 Captaincy

-Taylor captained New Zealand for the first time in an ODI against Australia in Napier on 3 March 2010, when Daniel Vettori dropped out of the side less than 30 minutes before the start with a neck ache.
+Taylor captained New Zealand for the first time in an ODI against Australia in Napier on 3 March 2010, when Daniel Vettori dropped out of the team less than 30 minutes before the start with a neck ache.
 Taylor top-scored with 70 and New Zealand won by two wickets with four balls to spare.
 Taylor was also awarded the Man of the Match and donated the $NZ 500 prize to the Lansdowne Cricket Club in Masterton.

 Taylor has served as the national captain for all formats.